20 Fun Ways to Experience Christmas in Philadelphia

 The Philadelphia Zoo’s nighttime exhibit LumiNature combines larger-than-life illuminated animals with light shows and projections to create a dazzling environment that’s fun for the whole family.
 From giant jellyfish in an underwater seascape to a Christmas tree made entirely of bright flamingos, 14 different zones around the property are packed with things to see.

 Live performers and lots of food and warm beverages help make it a fun winter experience.
-It runs from November 17, 2022 through January 7, 2023.
+Don’t miss the make-your-own s’mores kits by the fire pits.

 Enjoy the season at Peddler’s Village